01 of 17

 Flowering plants depend on birds, insects, or the wind to move pollen from one flower to another.
 While some flowering plants lure pollinators with their colors, others attract them with their scents.
 Plants that need to be pollinated by night-flying insects and bats smell stronger in the evening, when they are ready for pollination and when their pollinators are most active.

-Tips for landscaping with and planting your scented flowers:
+Tips for landscaping with and planting scented flowers:

-- With some research and planning, you can have a sweet-smelling garden or patio throughout the year by knowing what blooms when.
+- With research and planning, you can have a sweet-smelling garden or patio throughout the year by knowing what blooms when

 Botanical Name: Brugmansia

 These South American natives bearing trumpet-shaped flowers in white, pink, or yellow grow well under eaves and against walls.
 Container-grown plants will be smaller and can be moved indoors if frost is a threat.
 Its fragrance picks up at night.
 The only angel's trumpet that is not scented is B. sanguinea, which has an orange-red flower.Continue to 3 of 17 below.